West Papua – The Last Frontier

 Visas

 British citizens can enter Indonesia for up to 30 days without a visa.
 The Indonesian embassy has introduced a new e-visa system for which you can submit your application online.
-Your passport should have a minimum of 6 months validity after your date of return from Indonesia.
+Your passport must be valid for at least six months after your date of arrival and you must have a minimum of two blank pages.

 There are 169 other nationalities that can enter Indonesia for up to 30 days without a visa, including most European nationalities and citizens of the USA and Australia.